X01XX/forth-memory-management/README.md

   gforth example2.fs  \ Shows my favorite equation, Understanding = ~A + ~B.
                       \ See more detailed notes under the UES-Forth project.
+                      \ UES-Forth is a large application that uses this code to make 25 different structs and 20 struct lists.
+                      \ It ends with thousands of structs deallocated, none lost, nothing left on the Forth stack, or it aborts.

   gforth example3.fs  \ Shows lists of lists of regions.